 Condition requirement Means of monitoring during period under review Compliance achieved?
 13. If not carried out by an IANZ accredited laboratory, analysis shall be carried out in accordance with QA plan which has been certified by the Chief Executive.
 Inspection of QA plan.
 N/A 14.
 The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources.
 Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification.
-Yes 15.
+N/A 15.
 Lists the range of parameters required to be tested for in the analysis of groundwater samples.
 Implementation of groundwater monitoring programme and assessment of results.
-Yes 16.
+N/A 16.
 All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
 Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken.
-Yes 17.
+N/A 17.
 The consent holder shall provide to the Council, before 30 June each year, a summary of all data required by conditions 11 and 12, and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
 The report shall also provide an assessment of injection well condition, well integrity and an updated injection modelling report.
 Receipt of satisfactory report before 30 June each year.
-Yes 18.
+N/A 18.
 Review provision.
-N/A N/A Overall assessment of consent compliar High respect of this consent Overall assessment of administrative pe High
+N/A N/A Overall assessment of consent compliar Not exercised respect of this consent Overall assessment of administrative pe rformance in respect of this consent Not exercised